Today-In Logo

 • Founders' Day is being celebrated in Haiti

-• New Year Holiday is being celebrated in Panama
+• New Year Holiday is being celebrated in most countries

-• New Year's Day Holiday is being celebrated in Australia, Gibraltar, Hong Kong, Japan, Romania, Russia, Singapore, South Africa, Thailand
+• New Year's Day Holiday is being celebrated in Romania, Russia, Thailand

 • Victory Day is being celebrated in Cuba